Taksin's reunification of Siam: Conquest of Sawangkhaburi

+Chao Phra Fang fled from Sawangkhaburi in late night with a white elephant and its mother.
+This illustration was painted by Luang Suwannasit (Sai) according to the royal decree of king Chulalongkorn in 1887.

 In August 1770, the two vanguard commanders; Chaophraya Phichairacha and Phraya Yommaraj Boonma proceeded to attack Sawangkhaburi.
 The town of Fang Sawangkhaburi itself was a small wooden fort without a proper city wall.
 The Thonburi forces laid siege on the town.
 During the siege, an elephant under the care of Chao Phra Fang gave birth to a young white elephant cub.
 White elephant was the symbol of the sacred kingship.
 Chao Phra Fang was shocked as this might be an omen suggesting that the kingship belonged to Taksin.
 King Taksin, upon learning about the white elephant, was also determined to possess the elephant.
 Thonburi besiegers easily took Sawangkhaburi.
 Chao Phra Fang fled into hiding along with the young white elephant.

 King Taksin and the royal riparian fleet left Phitsanulok on August 13, sailing north to Sawangkhaburi.
 Three days later, on August 16, 1770, King Taksin was informed that Sawangkhaburi had fallen to the Thonburi forces and Chao Phra Fang had escaped.
 Taksin encamped his armies at Khung Taphao.
 Minor officials managed to catch the young white elephant and brought it to the king on August 19.
 On August 30, Taksin marched eastward to the Nam Muet canal in efforts to pursue Chao Phra Fang but instead met with Northern Siamese people who had fled into the forests during the warfare.
 King Taksin encouraged the dispersed people to return to their homes with the king himself returning to Khung Taphao.
 Taksin then ordered a large-scale search for Chao Phra Fang but was not successful.
 The Thonburi forces captured the monks who had been military commanders under Chao Phra Fang.
 King Taksin had them defrocked and deported to Thonburi to be imprisoned.